Get from the birthplace of pizza to the birthplace of the Renaissance with ease. Learn about taking the train from Naples to Florence.

 Naples and Florence Train Stations

 Napoli Centrale is Naples' biggest train station, and it's on Piazza Garibaldi which is a main hub for city and regional buses.
-There's also a Metro (subway) station connected to Centrale called Napoli Piazza Garibaldi.
-The area around the station is decidedly unappealing, so it's a good idea to know where you're going when you walk out of the station itself—whether that's a specific bus line or the taxi queue.
+There's also a Metro (subway) station connected to Napoli Centrale called Napoli Piazza Garibaldi.
+Make sure to be prepared ahead of time, so that you know where you are going once outside of the station, or which bus or taxi to take.

-Florence's Santa Maria Novella, the main train station for the city, is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella, the main train station for the city, is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

 See below for details on traveling from Naples to Florence by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy